Directives

 v:class={<object>}

-View class directive is used to conditionally add or remove a class to an element.
-It accepts an object and add the object property key as the element class if the property value is truthy.
+The v:class directive is used to conditionally add or remove a CSS class to an element.
+It accepts an object as an argument, and adds the keys of truthy object properties as classes to the element.

 Example.